-The major project contributes to achieving strategies that coordinate transmission and generation investment.
+The major project contributes to achieving strategies that coordinate transmission and generation investment to an acceptable level.

 - the capacity for the major project to progress in stages; - the extent of proposed on-site energy storage; and - network augmentation or network support that may be required in the regulated transmission network to accommodate the energy output of the major project and avoid the potential of congestion on the shared network.